spectrum-health-systems/AbatabCommander/.github/CODE-OF-CONDUCT.md

 * **Consequence**: A permanent ban from any sort of public interaction within the project community.

 ## Attribution
-This Code of Conduct is adapted from the [Contributor Covenant][CONTRIBUTOR-COVENENT-HOMEPAGE], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+This Code of Conduct is adapted from the [Contributor Covenant][ContributorCovenentUrl], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

-Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder][MOZILLA-ENFORCEMENT-LADDER].
+Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder][MozillaEnforcementLadderUrl].

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.